chrisvanmeer/at-hashi-demo/README.md

 ## What do the specific products do in this demo?

+### Multipass

+> Multipass is a CLI to launch and manage VMs on Windows, Mac and Linux that simulates a cloud environment with support for cloud-init.

+Multipass is one of the two choices you have to deploy this demo environment.

+### Terraform

+> Terraform is an open-source infrastructure as code software tool that enables you to safely and predictably create, change, and improve infrastructure.

+Terraform is the other of the two choices you have to deploy this demo environment.

 ### Consul

 > Consul is a service networking solution to automate network configurations, discover services, and enable secure connectivity across any cloud or runtime.